 There are few dishes that feel as grand and satisfying as a Wellington.
 The golden, crisp pastry, the rich savoury filling, and the drama of slicing into it at the table — it’s a moment that always draws attention.
 Traditionally made with beef, this vegan version brings that same sense of occasion without a trace of compromise.
-With earthy mushrooms, nutty lentils, and fragrant herbs wrapped in buttery puff pastry, this Wellington is hearty, wholesome, and entirely plant-based.
+With earthy mushrooms, nutty lentils, and fragrant herbs wrapped in luxuriously flaky puff pastry, this Wellington is hearty, wholesome, and entirely plant-based.

 A crisp, flaky exterior gives way to a hearty, mushroom-lentil filling that’s rich, aromatic, and deeply satisfying — the perfect centrepiece for any gathering.

-A Modern Classic 🥂
+The Vegan Wellington: A Modern Classic 🥂

 This Vegan Mushroom & Lentil Wellington is inspired by the flavours of classic British cooking — rich gravies, roasted vegetables, and the deep comfort of something baked until beautifully golden.
 It’s the kind of recipe that instantly elevates a meal, whether you’re serving it at a holiday gathering, a winter dinner party, or simply treating yourself to something extra special on a Sunday evening.